Question: Can You grow Desert Rose as a Bonsai?

 At this time, wire branches lightly to guide their shape and form.

-Don’t apply wire too tightly as this will damage your plant as it grows.
+Don’t apply wire too tightly as this will damage your Desert Rose as it grows.

 Check your guiding wires frequently to be sure they are not causing injury to your plant.